piotrostr/listen/README.md

-This tool has accidentally evolved to something of a sort of a Solana swiss-knife, has a bunch of stuff useful when trading shitcoins on Raydium and Pump.fun and some utilities like generating a custom wallet pubkey, mine is `fuckTY...`
+This tool has accidentally evolved to something of a sort of a Solana swiss-knife, has a bunch of stuff useful when trading shitcoins on Raydium and Pump.fun and some utilities like generating a custom wallet pubkey, checking holder distribution, whether the token is mintable or has burnt liquidity..

 There are some methods for sniping both platforms, 'sweeping' all of the bought tokens (selling hundreds of bought tokens), closing all of the associated token